PlaidCloud/website/content/en/docs/reference/access-authn-authz/admission-controllers.md

 ## Why do I need them?

-Many advanced features in Kubernetes require an admission controller to be enabled in order to properly support the feature.
-As a result, a Kubernetes API server that is not properly configured with the right set of admission controllers is an incomplete server and will not support all the features you expect.
+Many advanced features in PlaidCloud require an admission controller to be enabled in order to properly support the feature.
+As a result, a PlaidCloud API server that is not properly configured with the right set of admission controllers is an incomplete server and will not support all the features you expect.

 ## How do I turn on an admission controller?

-The Kubernetes API server flag `enable-admission-plugins` takes a comma-delimited list of admission control plugins to invoke prior to modifying objects in the cluster.
+The PlaidCloud API server flag `enable-admission-plugins` takes a comma-delimited list of admission control plugins to invoke prior to modifying objects in the cluster.
 For example, the following command line enables the `NamespaceLifecycle` and the `LimitRanger` admission control plugins: